rfuzzo/MorrowindPlusPlus/setup/general-tips.md

 * In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **Morrowind**.
 * Click **Run** to run the executable.

+{% hint style="info" %}
-> Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder.
+Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder.
+{% endhint %}

 * Once the game has finished loading, click **Options** and click the **Video** tab.
 * The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
 * Turn the **Real-time Shadows** slider all the way to the left, disabling them.
 Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
 * Turn the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.

+{% hint style="warning" %}
-> ⚠️ If your game crashes when trying to access the **Video** tab, it may be because you are running Morrowind at a resolution unsupported by the game.
+If your game crashes when trying to access the **Video** tab, it may be because you are running Morrowind at a resolution unsupported by the game.
+{% endhint %}

+{% hint style="warning" %}
-> ⚠️ You should not adjust your resolution through the **Video** tab, as it will crash the game.
+You should not adjust your resolution through the **Video** tab, as it will crash the game.
 Instead, run **MGE XE** and adjust it there.
+{% endhint %}

 ## GENERAL TIPS